tf4482/improvo/README.md

 ## About The Project 📚

-The "impro_sys" Improvement Proposal System is developed as part of a school exercise for students specializing in IT Application Development.
+The "improvo" Improvement Proposal System is developed as part of a school exercise for students specializing in IT Application Development.
 The primary objective is to plan and design a user-friendly software solution for the submission and management of improvement proposals within an educational environment.

 This project serves as a learning exercise, allowing students to explore and apply their skills in the development of a practical solution for real-world scenarios. 🎓